 Himeji Castle, Himeji Himeji Castle (Himeji-jo) is one of the best-preserved castles in Japan.
 Construction originally started in 1331, Himeji was untouched by the devastation in WWII, unlike Osaka and Hiroshima Castles.
 Himeji is considered one of the three great castles of Japan, along with Matsumoto Castle and Kumamoto Castle.

 Castle holds a commanding view of all the surrounding flat land area, which made it ideal for a military fortification.
 In addition to its large keep and thick walls, the paths inside the compounds are a maze designed to confuse potential attackers.

-Himeji can be visited via day trip from Kyoto or Hiroshima via the Shinkansen, and the castle is within easy walking distance from the train station.
+Himeji can be visited via a day trip from Kyoto or Hiroshima via the Shinkansen, and the castle is within walking distance from the train station.

 The park draws visitors from all over the world who come, not only to remember those killed in the war but to hope for future peace.

 In addition to the A-Bomb Dome, there are memorials to the children killed in the explosions, a peace library, and museum, an eternal peace flame, as well as several acres of park area.
 Visitors should take the time to ring the Peace Bell.

 Kinkakuji (Golden Pavilion), Kyoto The Golden Pavilion (Kinkakuji) is one of the most beautiful buildings in Japan.
 Built on the grounds of the Shogun Ashikaga Yoshimitsu in 1397, the pavilion was created to hold relics of the Buddha.
 The top two floors of the building is coated in gold leaf, which is where it gets its distinctive name.

 The pavilion was burned down in 1950 by a deranged monk and rebuilt in 1955.
 The pavilion and the surrounding pond and garden are one of the most photographed scenes in Japan.